Luke O'Nien

-Luke Terry O'Nien (born 21 November 1994) is an English professional footballer who plays as a Defensive Midfielder for club Sunderland.
+Luke Terry O'Nien (born 21 November 1994) is an English professional footballer who plays as a defensive midfielder or defender for club Sunderland.

 Career

 Watford

 O'Nien joined Watford as an Under-9.
 Having signed his first professional contract at Vicarage Road in July 2013, he was then called up by the first team to the pre-season friendly tour in Italy after he impressed staff during training.
 O'Nien was then given the number 32 shirt.
 He had been an unused substitute on a handful of occasions during the 2013–14 season.
 He made his Watford debut as an 88th-minute substitute in a 3–0 win at home to Barnsley on 15 March 2014.
-After the match, O'Nien reacted to his debut against Barnsley, saying "It was fantastic to get out there, that’s what you work towards, and I’ll keep on practising".
+After the match, O'Nien reacted to his debut against Barnsley, saying 'It was fantastic to get out there, that's what you work towards, and I'll keep on practising'.

 Wealdstone (loan)

 On 27 March 2014, O'Nien signed a one-month loan deal with Isthmian League Premier Division side Wealdstone.
 He made his debut as a late substitute in a win over Billericay Town on 31 March 2014, while his first start came three days later on 3 April 2014 in a 3–0 success over East Thurrock United.
 He ended the season gaining a Ryman Premier Division title medal as Wealdstone won the league.
 Following his loan spell, on 13 May 2014, O'Nien signed a new one-year deal with the Hornets.
 He expressed delight over signing a new contract with the club.

 In August 2014, O'Nien returned to Wealdstone, now a Conference South side, on a season-long loan deal.
 Following Watford's promotion to the Premier League in 2015, O'Nien was one of three released by the club following the expiration of his contract.

 Wycombe Wanderers

 On 25 July 2015, O'Nien signed for League Two side Wycombe Wanderers on a one-year deal, having had a successful trial with the club.
 He scored the first professional goal of his career on 3 October 2015, as Wycombe took the lead after just 70 seconds, in a 3–2 defeat at home to Northampton.
-Following the match, O'Nien thanked his former manager at Wealdstone, Gordon Bartlett, and said "I would recommend a move to that level for any youngster trying to make it in the Football League.
-It is a good platform to learn and to build from."
+Following the match, O'Nien thanked his former manager at Wealdstone, Gordon Bartlett, and said 'I would recommend a move to that level for any youngster trying to make it in the Football League.
+It is a good platform to learn and to build from.'
 In 2017, he earned the accolade of Community Player of the Season.
 In the 2017–18 season, the club won promotion to League One, after defeating Chesterfield 2–1 to secure the final automatic promotion place.